-Many authors have proposed as many algorithms for "marking", "fingerprinting", "data hiding", "steganography", "label embeddings", "watermarking" etc. We will first set a terminology with the most common concepts.
-We will then survey the functionalities claimed by different propositions, since the objectives are quite different depending on the authors.
+The following terms may be encountered "marking", "fingerprinting", "data hiding", "steganography", "label embeddings", "watermarking" etc. We set a terminology and briefly survey the functionalities claimed by different propositions, since the objectives are quite different depending on the authors.
 We will not discuss the technicals properties of the algorithms (robustness, invisibility, speed ...) but only their aims and objectives.